|Phone Number:||(203) 582-5314|

 Her leadership on and off the course led her to being named team captain for her final two seasons with the Bobcats.
 As a student-athlete, Martin also served on the on the Student Athletic Advisory Committee (SAAC) from 2000 through 2002.

-She currently resides in Northford, Conn., with her husband and fellow former Quinnipiac runner, Tom Martin and her daughter Jacquelyn.
+She currently resides in Northford, Conn., with her husband and fellow former Quinnipiac runner, Tom Martin, her daughter Jacquelyn and son Liam.